mthomsonbrown/LambdaApi/README.md

 ---

 ## Usage
-There are two versions available available from the endpoints `/v1` and `/v2`.
+There are two versions available from the endpoints `/v1` and `/v2`.
 The `/v1` API is merely a stub outputting test strings for the four HTTP methods I chose to work with: GET, PUT, POST, and DELETE.

 This documentation will just cover the `/v2` api, so URLs listed will assume a root URL including `/v2`.

 ## Show All Keys and Values

-Returns a JSON array of all key value pairs stored in the database.
+Returns a JSON array of all key/value pairs stored in the database.

 * **URL**
   /key